code-lucidal58/python_inception/part_5_file_handling.md

 from os import path
-from shutil import make_archive from zipfile import ZipFile shutil.copy(src, dest) # copoy file from src to destination
+from shutil import make_archive from zipfile import ZipFile shutil.copy(src, dest) # copy file from src to destination
 # destination should contain file name as well
 os.rename("old_name", "new_name")
 # To zip a folder